apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Georgia prosecutors push back against claims of anti-Trump bias at fiery hearing for 3 fake GOP electors**
+**Federal Reserve pauses interest rate hikes — for now**

-You can read more about it [here](https://www.cnn.com/2023/09/20/politics/fake-electors-georgia-removal-hearing/index.html).
+You can read more about it [here](https://www.cbsnews.com/news/federal-reserve-interest-rate-pause/).

 ## Requirements
 - Python 3.8